R\'edei permutations with the same cycle structure: Main results

 If $R_{m,a}$ is an involution, then it may or may not be isolated.
-In \cite{MR4171318} the authors give a complete description of Rédei involutions and their cycle structures.
+In \cite{MR4171318} the authors give a complete description of R\'{e}dei involutions and their cycle structures.
 In this case, a cycle structure is completely determined by the number of fixed points.
-It turns out that a R\'edei involution either is isolated or has a cycle structure that is shared by exactly one other R\'edei involution.
+It turns out that a R\'{e}dei involution either is isolated or has a cycle structure that is shared by exactly one other R\'{e}dei involution.
 The next result follows from Propositions 4 and 5 in~\cite{MR4171318}.
-It establishes when a Rédei involution with a prescribed cycle structure exists, and if it does, it gives the values of $m$ explicitly.
+It establishes when a R\'{e}dei involution with a prescribed cycle structure exists, and if it does, it gives the values of $m$ explicitly.